IBM-Cloud/sap-automated-deployment-scripts/sapsingletierdb2/README.md

  - `terraform.tfvars` - contains the IBM Cloud API key referenced in `provider.tf`
  - `variables.tf` - contains variables for the VPC and VSI
  - `versions.tf` - contains the minimum required versions for terraform and IBM Cloud provider.
- - `integration.tf` - contains the integration code that brings the SAP variabiles from Terraform to Ansible.
+ - `integration.tf` - contains the integration code that brings the SAP variables from Terraform to Ansible.